 About Service Dogs for Veterans

 Yes, PAVE can be accredited to Assistance Dogs International.
-This premier international organization establishes and promotes standards of excellence in all areas of assistance dog acquisition, training, and partnership.
-Only three organizations in Oregon are currently accredited members.
+This premier international organization promotes excellence in all aspects of assistance dog acquisition, training, partnership, and partnerships.
+Only three Oregon organizations are currently accredited members.

 PAVE primarily trains Labrador Retrievers, Golden Retrievers, or Lab/Golden crosses.

 These breeds are known for their ability, temperament, and work ethic.

 Once the dogs have joined our program, we will start training!

 PAVE dogs can be trained by professional, certified dog trainers that specialize in service dogs.
 Positive reinforcement is used.